bayirlim/CI-CD_Assignment/README.md

 Solution: use better computer and use combined docker with kubetnetes installation.

 ## Run HelloWorld with new SetUp to verify functionality
+Instead of using Minikube use Kubernet that comes along with Docker Desktop App on a Win10 Pro.
+It runs locally in Docker instance and is a sinle node cluster.